-- 1. Within two months of the publication of CIRM-supported research results in a scientific journal, PIs must submit to CIRM a 500 word abstract written for the general public that highlights the findings of the published body of work.
-The abstract will be deposited into the publicly-accessible CELR, to be accessed via the CIRM website. - 2.
+- 1. Within 60 days of the publication of CIRM-supported research results in a scientific journal, PIs must submit to CIRM a 500 word abstract written for the general public that highlights the findings of the published body of work.
+In addition, PIs must submit a biographical sketch to accompany the abstract.
+The abstract and the biographical sketch will be deposited into the publicly-accessible CELR, to be accessed via the CIRM website. - 2.
 One copy of each publication resulting from work performed under a CIRM grant must accompany the mandatory annual progress report submitted to CIRM. - 3.
-In the final manuscript, authors must include the URL of a website where the CIRM MTA can be accessed to facilitate requests for publication-related materials. - 4.
+In the final manuscript, authors must include the URL of a website where the CIRM MTA (or similar document) can be accessed to facilitate requests for publication-related materials. - 4.
 CIRM grantees must acknowledge CIRM support of research findings in publications, announcements, presentations, and press releases by the grantees.
 An acknowledgement should be to the effect that:

 "The research was made possible by a grant from the California Institute for Regenerative Medicine (Grant Number ).
-The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of CIRM."
+The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of CIRM or any other agency of the State of California."